-Regulation As a safety representative you cannot be prosecuted for anything carried out in your capacity as an RCN representative.
+As a health and safety representative you cannot be prosecuted for anything carried out in your capacity as an RCN health and safety representative under the Safety Representatives and Safety Committee Regulations.
 Your role is to:

-- make verbal representations to management, usually on minor matters - present written reports either on standard RCN forms or by other locally accepted means - take problems through the normal grievance procedure when necessary - contact HSE inspectors as a right when they are on site to raise health and safety concerns - obtain factual information from an HSE inspector that relates to the premises or any action that the inspector has taken or proposes to take take practical steps to keep informed about the employer's health and safety policies, legal requirements, hazards in their workplace and ways of dealing with them.
+- make verbal representations to management, usually on minor matters - present written reports either on standard RCN forms or by other locally accepted means - take problems through the normal grievance procedure when necessary - contact HSE/HSENI inspectors when they are on-site to raise health and safety concerns - obtain factual information from an HSE/HSENI inspector that relates to the premises or any action that the inspector has taken or proposes to take - take practical steps to keep informed about the employer's health and safety policies, legal requirements, hazards in their workplace and ways of dealing with them.